 (d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B.

 (e) Payments on Early Termination.
-For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.
+For the purpose of Section 6(e): (i) Market Quotation will apply, and (ii) the Second Method will apply.

 (f) “Termination Currency” means United States Dollars.